Where to Find the World's Biggest Casinos

-When you think of casinos that rake in money, Las Vegas might immediately spring to mind.
-So you might be surprised to know that not a single one of the casinos in Las Vegas ranks among the top ten highest-grossing casinos in the world, according to a report from the GBGC (Global Betting and Gaming Consultants).
+When you think of casinos, does Las Vegas immediately spring to mind?
+If so, you might be surprised to know that not a single one of the casinos in Las Vegas ranks among the top ten highest-grossing casinos in the world in the GBGC (Global Betting and Gaming Consultants) 2015 report.

 The World's Highest-Grossing Casinos